602-884-1801 | Arizona Association for Foster and Adoptive Parents info@azafap.org

 RECYCLE YOUR BICYCLE!

 AZAFAP’s Recycle Your Bicycle project collects your used bicycles and refurbishes them to like-new condition and gives them to kids who have experienced foster care in December!
-Stay tuned for this year’s bike collection date and locations!
+You can give a monetary donation now to help buy parts and supplies, and you can get a tax credit!
+QFCO #10008

 ABOUT US